ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-06_21-42-34-933000_evan.webp" description="Baagii's daughter stands quietly behind him, pacifier in mouth, while he processes the freshly slaughtered animal.
 In Mongolia, there's no separation between meat and its source, and children grow up seeing the entire process from an early age.
 Observing her father provide for his family is a casual, everyday experience, one that fosters a deep respect for where their food comes from." %}

-We had some left over gifts to give the chidren, so we made a stop by the school.
+We had some left over gifts to give the children, so we made a stop by the school.
 A group of girls were fascinated with Kourtney’s hair, and indiscreetly whispered to each other, wide-eyed and shy.
 We found a group of three girls and two boys who all shared a room together.
 Kourtney laid out the remaining pencil cases that fashioned Disney or superhero characters for the kids to select from.
 Without any arguing they all picked their favorites.
 We talked with them for a bit.
 They were very shy so to break the ice we had Kourtney count to 10 in Mongolian, which conjured some laughter.
 Then one of the girls counted to 10 in English.
 We asked them what they wanted to be when they grow up: basketball players, singers, and teachers.

 We returned to pack up our stuff.
 Anuka's mom gave us some pendants made of reindeer antlers.
 Anuka prepared us a plate of sheep heart, liver, intestine, and stomach.